globus/automation-examples/README.md

 # Developer Tutorial Examples
-Simple code examples for various use cases using Globus [Auth](https://docs.globus.org/api/auth/).
+Simple code examples for various use cases using Globus.

 ## Overview